Fog bell: Bells for submarine signals

 Experiments with bells underwater were first undertaken in 1826 in Lake Geneva by Charles-François Sturm and Jean-Daniel Colladon to determine the speed of sound.
 In the late 19th century, bells began to be installed on lightvessels below the surface of the water, the sound of which was received by ships in the fog using stethoscopes or microphones.
 This development of submarine signals was spurred in 1901 by the founding of the Submarine Signal Co. in Boston and the development of hydrophones by Elisha Gray, among others.
 The advantage is that sound propagation under water is much straighter than in air, making location more accurate.
 However, the bells were soon replaced by electric transducers, and the ideas of subsurface sound generation and detection were used by Reginald Fessenden to develop sonars.

 Prevalence of fog bells

-In the free nautical chart OpenSeaMap, 120 seamarks with bells as fog signals have been entered by volunteers, compared to 11 gongs, 84 whistles, and 581 foghorns (as of September 2021).
+In the free nautical chart OpenSeaMap, 175 seamarks with bells as fog signals have been entered by volunteers, compared to 12 gongs, 14 diaphones, 99 whistles, 103 sirens and 787 foghorns (as of April 2024).
 However, these figures are incomplete and at best are only suitable for comparing the significance of the individual sound signals with each other.

 Fog bells in literature

-The British writer Rudyard Kipling (1865-1936) wrote the poem The Bell Buoy, in which the bell on a bell buoy on a shoal compares itself to a church bell and decides it does not want to "change with my brother a league inland".
+The British writer Rudyard Kipling (1865-1936) wrote the poemThe Bell Buoy, in which the bell on a bell buoy on a shoal compares itself to a church bell and decides it does not want to "change with my brother a league inland".
 The church bell, controlled by the authority of the church, would have to fight with "darkling Powers" instead of independently doing its vital work and struggling with the darkling sea.

+In the poem "The Dry Salvages", T.S.
+Eliot references fog bells several times, in keeping with the varied nautical images used throughout the poem.
+In Part 1, Eliot references a bell which "measures time not our time...a time older than the time of chronometers" rung by the swelling of the ocean which "is and was from the beginning".
+In Part II, Eliot again references the "undeniable clamour of the bell of the last annunciation" heard by unidentified mariners as their boat drifts, slowly leaking.
+Finally, in Part IV, a prayer to the Blessed Virgin Mary, Eliot likens a fog bell to a "perpetual Angelus".